 - You will have the ability to make a real difference: students are not ‘fly on the wall observers’ during placements; they get stuck in under direct, high quality supervision from our British professional volunteers and local Uganda partners.
-This is why 91% of students who completed a placement with K4C in 2015/16 believed they’d had a ‘positive’ or ‘very positive’ impact on the individuals, facilities or health system within which they were based.
+This is why 91% of students who completed a placement with K4C in believe they’d had a ‘positive’ or ‘very positive’ impact on the individuals, facilities or health system within which they were based.

 - Our placements are safe: all placement locations, accommodation and travel arrangements are fully risk assessed to ensure your comfort and safety.
 Support is provided where necessary by our professional long-term volunteers and our in-country project team who will be with you for the duration of your placement.

 - Our placements are fun and exciting: you will have the opportunity to meet many new and interesting people throughout your placement.
 You are also free to do as you please on evenings and weekends; the more adventurous travellers often go mountain hiking or on safari park adventures deep into the African bush.
 Others prefer to relax in the sun by a beautiful lake or swimming pool at plush lakeside lodges and hotels.
 Whatever your preference, we are happy to advise and assist you to minimise costs and maximise enjoyment!